Ancient History with a Foundation Year, BA (Hons)

 Course Overview

-This programme, with a Foundation Year, gives you an exciting introduction to Higher Education, setting you up with the skills, confidence, and knowledge that you’ll need to be successful on your undergraduate degree.
+This programme, including a Foundation Year, gives you an exciting introduction to Higher Education, setting you up with the skills, confidence and knowledge that you’ll need to be successful on your undergraduate degree.
 It’s ideal if you need a little more support after Further Education or are returning to education after a gap.

 Why Ancient History with a Foundation Year at Swansea?

-Based on our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula,
+We are based on our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

-Classics and Ancient History at Swansea is ranked:
+You will be studying in a high-performing department, with Classics and Ancient History at Swansea University currently ranked:

 • Top 51-150 in the World (QS World University Rankings by Subject 2025)